Wyoming Legislature to convene for one-day virtual session

-CHEYENNE – The 66th Wyoming Legislature will convene at noon on Jan.
+CHEYENNE – The 66th Wyoming Legislature will convene at noon Jan.
 12 for a one-day virtual session to fulfill the requirements of the Wyoming Constitution.

-The usual time table has been disrupted by the ongoing coronavirus pandemic.
+Gov. Mark Gordon’s message will take place at 2 p.m., according to a news release from the Wyoming Legislative Service Office.

-A video livestream of the House and Senate proceedings will be available at www.wyoleg.gov.
-Gov. Gordon’s message will be livestreamed separately on Wyoming PBS’s YouTube channel at 2 p.m.
+A video livestream of the House and Senate proceedings will be available on the Legislature’s website at www.wyoleg.gov.
+Gordon’s message will be livestreamed separately on Wyoming PBS’s YouTube channel at 2 p.m.

 Members of the public are encouraged to view the proceedings online.
 The public may contact members of the Legislature directly using the contact information available on the Legislature’s website at www.wyoleg.gov/Legislators.